cakephp/docs/en/tutorials-and-examples/cms/authentication-plugin.rst

     }

 Now, point your browser to **http://localhost:8765/users** to see a list of users.
-Remember you'll need to have your local server running, start a standalone PHP server using ``bin/cake server``
+Remember you'll need to have your local server running.
+Start a standalone PHP server using ``bin/cake server``

 You can edit the default user that was created during